julien-duponchelle/docker-osx/README.md

 # WARNING

-This an unofficial docker wrapper made to simplify docker usage on OSX.
-In a near future, docker(version 0.7.3) will provide official binary for client part.
+This an unofficial docker helper made to simplify docker usage on OSX.

 # What is docker-osx